jzbor/marswm/marswm/README.md

 A modern window manager featuring dynamic tiling (rusty successor to [moonwm](https://github.com/jzbor/moonwm)).

 The [YAML](https://yaml.org/) format is used for configuration with the default file path being `~/.config/marswm/marswm.yaml`.
-You can get the default configuration with `marswm print-default-config`.
+You can get the default configuration with `marswm --print-default-config`.

 ## Multi-Monitor Setups and Workspaces
 The window manager supports multi-monitor setups, although they are not as well tested as they probably should be for daily usage.